-With storm season upon us, now is the time to check the safety and security of your home, and a significant part of that is making sure your windows can withstand hurricane-force winds.
+With storm season upon us, you'll want to take time to check the safety and security of your home before a storm is in the forecast, and a significant part of that is making sure your windows can withstand hurricane-force winds.

-Tat Granata, from Florida Home Improvement Associates, says after Hurricane Matthew struck in 2016 and Hurricane Irma the year after that, homeowners are thinking differently about how they prepare.
+Tat Granata, from Florida Home Improvement Associates, said after Hurricane Matthew struck in 2016 and Hurricane Irma the year after that, homeowners are thinking differently about how they prepare.

-He says that not all hurricane windows are created equal and that homeowners should pay special attention to windows that are near a corner.
+He said not all hurricane windows are created equal and homeowners should pay special attention to windows that are near a corner.

 "The other dangers of a hurricane are the wind pressures pushing and pulling on the glass, and it's really magnified around the corners of the home, so you want to make sure you order the right glass,” Granata said.

 While switching out the glass is important, it’s not always that easy.

 "A lot of times, the opening has to be rebuilt to make the opening as strong as the window we're putting in so that it all works in concert together," Granata said.